-See "Luggage stowage precautions" in Section 2 for precautions to observe in loading luggage.
+See "Cargo and luggage" in Section 2 for precautions when loading luggage.

 To close the trunk lid, lower it and press down on it.
 After closing the trunk lid, try pulling it up to make sure it is securely closed.